 As if croquettes aren’t delicious enough, sometimes Spaniards add creamy potatoes into the mix.
-These irresistible potato croquettes are perfect for dipping in spicy bravas sauce or creamy romesco.
+This irresistible potato croquettes recipe is perfect for dipping in spicy bravas sauce, tangy alioli, or creamy romesco.

 - 8 tablespoons (120 grams) of unsalted butter